aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/nutanix-getstarted.md

       -f eksa-mgmt-cluster.yaml
    ```

-1. Once the cluster is created you can use it with the generated `KUBECONFIG` file in your local directory:
+1. Once the cluster is created, you can access it with the generated `KUBECONFIG` file in your local directory:

    ```bash
    export KUBECONFIG=${PWD}/${CLUSTER_NAME}/${CLUSTER_NAME}-eks-a-cluster.kubeconfig
    ```
 1. Check the cluster nodes:

-   To check that the cluster completed, list the machines to see the control plane, and worker nodes:
+   To check that the cluster is ready, list the machines to see the control plane, and worker nodes:

    ```bash
    kubectl get machines -n eksa-system